 IDEXX Points.
 IDEXX Points may be applied to trade receivables due to us, converted to cash, or applied against the purchase price of IDEXX products and services.
-We consider IDEXX Points equivalent to cash and IDEXX Points that have not yet been used by customers are included in accrued liabilities until utilized or expired.
+We consider IDEXX Points equivalent to cash.
+IDEXX Points that have not yet been used by customers are included in accrued liabilities until utilized or expired.
 Breakage is not material because customers can apply IDEXX Points to trade receivables at any time.

 Accounts Receivable.
 We recognize revenue when it is probable that we will collect substantially all of the consideration to which we will be entitled, based on the customer's intent and ability to pay the promised consideration.
 We apply judgment in determining the customer's ability and intention to pay, which is based on a variety of factors including the customer's historical payment experience or, in the case of a new customer, published credit and financial information pertaining to the customer.
 We maintain allowances for doubtful accounts for potentially uncollectible receivables.
 We base our estimates on a detailed analysis of specific customer situations and a percentage of our accounts receivable by aging category.
-Additional allowances may be required if either the financial condition of our customers were to deteriorate, or a strengthening U.S. dollar impacts the ability of foreign customers to make payments to us on their U.S. dollar denominated purchases.
+Additional allowances may be required if either the financial condition of our customers were to deteriorate, or a strengthening U.S. dollar impacts the ability of foreign customers to make payments to us on their U.S. dollar-denominated purchases.
 Account balances are charged off against the allowance when we believe it is probable the receivable will not be recovered.
 We do not have any off-balance sheet credit exposure related to our customers.
-We have no significant customers that accounted for greater than 10% of our consolidated revenues and we have no concentration of credit risk as of December 31, 2018.
+We have no significant customers that accounted for greater than 10% of our consolidated revenues and we have no concentration of credit risk as of December 31, 2019.

 Disaggregated Revenues.
 We present disaggregated revenue for our CAG segment based on major product and service categories.
 Our Water segment is comprised of a single major product category.
 Although our LPD segment does not meet the quantitative thresholds to be reported as a separate segment, we believe it is important to disaggregate these revenues as a major product and service category within our Other reportable segment given its distinct markets, and therefore we have elected to report LPD as a reportable segment.

-The following table presents disaggregated revenue by major product and service categories for the years ended December 31, 2018, 2017, and 2016 (in thousands):
+The following table presents disaggregated revenue by major product and service categories:

-For the Years Ended December 31, 2018 2017 2016 CAG segment revenue: CAG Diagnostics recurring revenue: \$ 1,654,530 \$ 1,451,701 \$ 1,281,262 IDEXX VetLab consumables 617,237 518,774 451,456 Rapid assay products 217,541 205,309 189,122 Reference laboratory diagnostic and consulting services 746,794 660,142 581,067 CAG Diagnostics services and accessories 72,958 67,476 59,617 CAG Diagnostics capital - instruments 134,264 119,963 121,191 Veterinary software, services and diagnostic imaging systems 146,634 131,713 120,236 CAG segment revenue 1,935,428 1,703,377 1,522,689 Water segment revenue 125,198 114,395 103,579 LPD segment revenue 130,581 128,481 126,491 Other segment revenue 22,035 22,805 22,664 Total revenue \$ 2,213,242 \$ 1,969,058 \$ 1,775,423
+(in thousands) For the Years Ended December 31, 2019 2018 2017 CAG segment revenue: CAG Diagnostics recurring revenue: \$ 1,828,329 \$ 1,654,530 \$ 1,451,701 IDEXX VetLab consumables 693,360 617,237 518,774 Rapid assay products 232,149 217,541 205,309 Reference laboratory diagnostic and consulting services 822,497 746,794 660,142 CAG Diagnostics services and accessories 80,323 72,958 67,476 CAG Diagnostics capital - instruments 132,685 134,264 119,963 Veterinary software, services and diagnostic imaging systems 158,169 146,634 131,713 CAG segment revenue 2,119,183 1,935,428 1,703,377 Water segment revenue 132,850 125,198 114,395 LPD segment revenue 132,635 130,581 128,481 Other segment revenue 22,240 22,035 22,805 Total revenue \$ 2,406,908 \$ 2,213,242 \$ 1,969,058

-Revenue by principal geographic area, based on customers' domiciles, was as follows (in thousands):
+Revenue by principal geographic area, based on customers' domiciles, was as follows: